opencog/atomspace/examples/pattern-matcher/README.md

 pattern matching.

 * simple.scm: A basic introduction to pattern matching.
+* satisfcation.scm: An example of using the SatisfactionLink
 * glob.scm: Matching multiple atoms at once.
 * choice.scm: Using the ChoiceLink to explore alternatives.